capjamesg/airport-pianos/about.md

 This project is run by [capjamesg](https://jamesg.blog).

+This site does not show any ads or sponsored content.

 ## Contact

 I'd love your help to expand this project.
 Here are some ways you can contribute: